|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 3: Abu Dhabi Sites

-Day 4: Dubai, To Khasab, Fortress
+Day 4: Dubai, to Khasab, Fortress

 Today we say goodbye to the extravagance of Dubai and UAE and head towards Khasab, Oman.
 After lunch in a local village, we head out on a city tour of Khasab.
 Built at the beginning of the 17th century by the Portuguese, Khasab's natural harbor was perfectly situated to provide shelter from tough seas.
 Unlike many forts built for defensive purposes, Khasab was designed as a supply point for dates and water for Portuguese ships sailing through the strait.
 We visit Khasab fort and museum and explore the area's unique history.
-Post visit we explore the old and new souk of Khasab.

-Day 5: Fjords of Musandam - Dhow cruise
+Day 5: Fjords of Musandam - Dhow Cruise

-Day 6: Fly to Muscat, Muttrah Souk
+Day 6: Fly to Muscat, Muttrah Souq

 Day 7: Muscat Sites